TanimSk/poseToAnimation/README.md

     python main.py

 **what it does -**
-tracks pose and generates a stick figure frame by frame.
+tracks pose and generates stick figure frame by frame.

 **how does it work -**
 tracks with 33 pose landmarks using [ML model](https://github.com/google-research/google-research/tree/master/ghum) and returns the coordinates.
 Then generates a frame by connecting and manipulating the coords.